Gaylord Palms Resort & Convention Center

 Gaylord Palms was originally to be named Opryland Hotel Florida.
 However, when Gaylord Entertainment decided to re-brand their Opryland Hotels division to Gaylord Hotels on October 26, 2001, the name Gaylord Palms was given to the Florida hotel.

 Gaylord Palms conducts Christmas programming with large-scale events like Best of Florida Christmas and ICE!, an attraction hand-carved from two million pounds of ice inside an attraction that is kept at 9 degrees Fahrenheit.

 In 2021, Gaylord Palms opened its largest expansion ever, a $158-million project which added 100,000 square feet of convention space and more than 300 guest rooms and suites.
 It's Cypress Springs Water Park was also expanded with the addition of an "action river" attraction.

+In 2025, the hotel unveiled a $134-million renovation project that included the redesign of the main lobby and 1,418 guest rooms and suites, a complete renovation of two dining options, Old Hickory Steakhouse, the hotel’s signature steakhouse, and Socio, the main lobby’s bar, and a refresh of 77,000 square feet of meeting space.

-Gaylord Palms is a member of Great Hotels Of The World alliance.
+Gaylord Palms is a member of the Great Hotels Of The World alliance.

 Hotel Areas

 Gaylord Palms is built around a 4.6 acre glass-covered atrium, divided into four areas, each with their own activities and guest rooms.
 The atrium has more than 500,000 plants, as well as Florida fish and wildlife.